LATINOLIFE'S MENTORING PROGRAMME

 mentoring

-LatinoLife’s carefully selected mentors have on average 20 years’ experience in their profession, either in organisations or as freelancers, have reached high positions in their careers and are widely respected in their industries.
-The mentees can be either starting their careers in the UK or have professional experience in their own countries, but seek advice, knowledge or experience of the UK creative industry.
+LatinoLife’s carefully selected mentors have on average 20 years’ experience in their profession and reached high positions in their careers and are widely respected in their industries, either in organisations or as freelancers.
+The mentees can have begun their careers in the UK or have professional experience in their own countries, but seek advice, knowledge or experience of the UK creative industry.
+They could be at the beginning of their careers or half way through and in a rut.
 The relationship is beneficial for both the mentors (who develop by guiding others) and mentees (who develop by being guided).

 WHAT IS MENTORING?